 An ID which can be used to cancel the callback by passing it into the

 - A reference to a function that should be called in the near future, when the event

 loop is idle.
 The callback function is passed an

 IdleDeadlineobject describing the amount of time available and whether or not the callback has been run because the timeout period expired.

 - Contains optional configuration parameters.
 Currently only one property is defined:

-timeoutis specified and has a positive value, and the callback has not already been called by the time timeout milliseconds have passed, the callback will be called during the next idle period, even if doing so risks causing a negative performance impact.
+timeoutis specified and has a positive value, and the callback has not already been called by the time timeout milliseconds have passed, a task to execute the callback is queued in the event loop, even if doing so risks causing a negative performance impact.

 |Cooperative Scheduling of Background Tasks||Proposed Recommendation||Initial definition.|